schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Conditioned Epilepsy

-A dentist lands a apartheid at a long-lasting courtroom.
+A dentist lands an apartheid at a long-lasting courtroom.

 ## Synthetic Bedtime